TerrySlack/mainframework-signals/README.md

 a promise.
 The library will detect the type of value passed to it and create either a Siganl or an AsyncSignal, with both returning a value.

-On a route change, the hook will destroy the signal
+On a route change, the hook will destroy any signals created

 ```JS | TS
 import { useEffect } from "react";